hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 ````
->bookmark
+>bookmark add Folder1/1 http://example.com/ Example Dot Com
+ERROR - Object reference not set to an instance of an object.
+>bookmark add Folder1/2 http://example.net/Bananas Banana Site
+ERROR - Object reference not set to an instance of an object.
+>bookmark add Folder1/1a http://example.com/Fred The Fred Space
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````